pysam-developers/pysam/doc/glossary.rst

       ``start`` is part of the interval, but the base at ``end`` is not.

-      When a region is written as a single string using :term:`samtools`-compatible notation, e.g., 'chr1:15001-20000',
+      When a region is written as a single string using `samtools`_-compatible notation, e.g., 'chr1:15001-20000',
       the string's coordinates instead represent a 1-based closed interval, i.e., both (1-based) positions 15,001 and 20,000 are part of the interval.
 (This example denotes the same 5,000-base region as the example in the previous paragraph.)

+   genotype
+      An individual's collection of genes.
+It can also refer to the two alleles inherited for a particular gene.

    column
-      Reads that are aligned to a base in the :term:`reference` sequence.
+      The portion of reads aligned to a single base in the :term:`reference` sequence.

    tid
       The :term:`target` id.
 The target id is 0 or a positive integer mapping to